julez-dev/chatuino/doc/SETTINGS.md

 The emotes are cached at the same location Chatuino will put the message log sqlite database at: In the `$HOME/chatuino` directory.
 The format used to store the image data is the same format Kitty requires to be used to transmit images, compressed with RFC 1950 ZLIB based deflate compression.

-You can query the current cache size usint
+You can query the current cache size using

 ```sh
 chatuino cache